PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ## Multi-language support
 To comply with the already existing Drivebox-App, the user interface is offered in both English and German.
-This includes all texts, like labels, tooltips, error messages, and also native texts used by libraries such as labels in the _Leaflet_-map, wherever they could be changed.
+This includes all texts, like labels, tooltips, error messages, and also native texts used by libraries such as labels in the Leaflet-map, wherever they could be changed.

 The language is selected by the user in the Drivebox-App and is then handed to the Geofencing application.